 The SCITT Training Programme is designed to cover the core curriculum for Initial Teacher Training so that trainees develop high quality professional knowledge, skills and understanding.

 This takes the form of "Hub Days" at the YTCA SCITT Hub (based at Minsthorpe Community College).
 They consist of workshops led by practising teachers who are expert practitioners and are designed to develop strategies and skills for the classroom as well as opportunities to network with other trainees and reflect on practice.

 - Show and tell sessions – to share something that has worked well, a challenge or good resource.

-- Book club – trainees will each be given a different book at the start of placement.
-Their challenge is to read them all before the end of the year!
+- Book club – we have our own little SCITT library.
+Your challenge is to read all the books before the end of the year!

 - Reading time – to read your Book Club book, research for your PGCE assignments or another topic of interest to you.

-- Subject knowledge development – during the year, subject specialists from our partner schools will come in to deliver specific training in subject groups.
+- Curriculum and Subject knowledge development – during the year, subject/primary specialists from our partner schools will deliver specific training in subject/primary groups.

 - Portfolio and Final Assessment support – at points during the year trainees will receive guidance and support to develop their evidence base to show they have met the Teachers’ Standards.

 - Pre-reading – to develop your pedagogical knowledge to apply to the classroom.

 - School-based tasks – these are set before or after a training workshop so that learning can be applied practically to your teaching practice.
 They are designed to strengthen teaching, pedagogy, subject knowledge and understanding of child development.

 - In school training – partner schools deliver their own Continual Professional Development programmes whilst you are on placement.
 Some of these are specifically for trainees and others might include the wider staff body.